Door Won't Close or Latch? How to Fix a Sticking Door

 Diagnose Where It's Sticking

-Close the door slowly and watch where it contacts the frame first:
+Close the door slowly and look at where it first touches the frame:

-Fix 1: Tighten and Repair Hinges (Fixes 80% of Sticking Doors)
+Fix 1: Tighten and Repair Hinges (Solves 80% of Cases)

 Time: 15-30 minutes.
 Cost: $0-$5.

-1. As a result, open the door and tighten all hinge screws on both the door and the frame side.
-Use a screwdriver, not a drill — a drill can over-torque and strip the hole.
+1. Open the door and tighten every hinge screw on both sides.
+Use a screwdriver, not a drill.
+A drill over-torques and strips the wood.

-Fix 2: Adjust the Strike Plate (Fixes Latch Misalignment)
+Fix 2: Adjust the Strike Plate (For Latch Problems)

 Time: 15-20 minutes.
 Cost: $0.